mlemanczyk/Recyclable.Collections/README.md

     1. 🅿️ Warnings
     1. 🅿️ Hints
 1. Documentation
+    1. 🅿️ Document the most efficient iteration over array collections
+    1. 🅿️ Document the most efficient iteration over blocked collections
     1. 🅿️ Document differences in behavior
     1. 🅿️ Document other specifics
 1. 🅿️ Release 1.0.0
+1. 🅿️ Implement source code generators
+    1. 🅿️ Add attributes
+        1. 🅿️ `GeneratorBaseClassAttribute` for marking base class used for generation
+        1. 🅿️ `VersionedAttribute` for marking classes as versioned
+        1. 🅿️ `IncVersionAttribute` for marking methods & setters as resulting in version increase
+    1. 🅿️ Implement source code generator
+        1. 🅿️ Generate partial class for classes marked with `GeneratorBaseClassAttribute`
+        1. 🅿️ Add support for fields
+        1. 🅿️ Add support for properties
+        1. 🅿️ Add support for methods
+        1. 🅿️ Add support for constructor
+        1. 🅿️ Skip base fields, methods, properties etc. when they're overridden in the child class
 1. 🅿️ Optimize
     1. 🅿️ `RecyclableLongList<T>.Resize`
     1. 🅿️ `RecyclableLongList<T>.CopyTo`
     1. 🅿️ Check if we can benefit from Sse2 in `.IndexOf`/`.Contains` methods as given in [MS blog](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/).
 1. 🅿️ Add support for `ICollection<T>` interface in `.AddRange` & `constructor`
+1. 🅿️ Final optimizations
+    1. 🅿️ Replace `Math` class usages with `if` statements
+    1. 🅿️ Replace `a - b > 0` & `a - b < 0` comparisons with `a > b` & `a < b`
+    1. 🅿️ Replace `a + b > 0` & `a + b < 0` comparisons with `a > b` & `a < b`
+    1. 🅿️ Replace `a / b` & `a * b` calculations with equivalents, where possible
+    1. 🅿️ Replace virtual calls with static calls
+    1. 🅿️ Replace `blockSize` sums by powers of 2, minus 1
+    1. 🅿️ Remove type castings, if possible
+    1. 🅿️ Convert generic methods to non-generic
+    1. 🅿️ Replace integer comparisons with comparisons to 0 / 1, if possible
 1. 🅿️ Release 2.0.0

 # Characteristics of the classes